What is a Special Needs Trust?

 Selecting a Trustee

 When creating a Special Needs Trust, parents often name themselves as the Trustee, with other family members listed as Successor Trustees.
-Others name a professional Trustee who is knowledgeable as to what the Special Trust can pay for without triggering a loss of benefits.
+Others name a professional Trustee who is knowledgeable as to what the SNT can pay for without triggering a loss of benefits.

-Whoever serves as Trustee, it’s important that they learn the rules of what the Special Needs Trust can pay for without triggering a loss of benefits.
+Whoever serves as Trustee, it’s important that they learn the rules of what the SNT can pay for without triggering a loss of benefits.

 When to Create a Special Needs Trust

 A Special Needs Trust should be created before the parents pass away.
 Since life is uncertain and we never know for sure when we will die, another way to say this is: today!
-Don’t delay creating a Special Needs Trust until it’s too late.
-If you have a child with Special Needs and are concerned about them being provided for when you’re gone, meet with an experienced Estate Planning attorney now to create a plan for the future.
+Don’t delay creating a SNT until it’s too late.
+If you have a disabled child and are concerned about them being provided for when you’re gone, meet with an experienced Estate Planning attorney now to create a plan for the future.

 How to Create a Special Needs Trust